julianeon/julianeon/books.md

 If you like psychology, Barrett's How Emotions Are Made is a future classic.

-If you like Unix, I really enjoyed Kernighan's Unix: A History.
+If you like Unix, I recommend Kernighan's Unix: A History.